 Availability of Banking Facilities

 In Singapore, all banks provide cheque book facilities for Singapore dollar corporate accounts.
 But in the case of foreign currency accounts, cheque books are available for only certain currencies.

 Similarly, as regards to ATM cards, most banks provide the facility with varying daily limits for Singapore dollar account only.

-Credit Card facility is offered largely on a case by case basis and some banks require that the account must be held for a minimum period before availing such facility.
+The option of a credit card facility is offered largely on a case by case basis and some banks require that the account must be held for a minimum period before availing of such a facility.

-Moreover, online banking facility is available with all banks in Singapore, but the kind of transactions allowed varies and the customers are allowed to set transaction limit in most of the major banks.
+Moreover, an online banking facility is available with all banks in Singapore, but the kind of transactions allowed varies and the customers are allowed to set transaction limits in most of the major banks.

 Allied Services Provided by Banks in Singapore

-Almost all banks in Singapore provide a comprehensive suite of enterprise banking solutions such as insurance, account payable services, account receivable service, trade financing, and liquidity management services.
+Almost all banks in Singapore provide a comprehensive suite of enterprise banking solutions such as insurance, account payable services, account receivable services, trade financing, and liquidity management services.

 Loan facilities are also there but depend on the company’s financial history, nature of the business, Singaporean stake in the company, management profile, headcount in the company, and customer profile.